Unco3892/semf-paper/README.md

 3. Move into `src/experiments/wandb`
 4. Run `python run_experiments_wandb.py`.
 5. You can run each sweep by running `wandb agent <USERNAME/PROJECTNAME/SWEEPID>` in `src/experiments/wandb`.
 More infos [in the wandb doc](https://docs.wandb.ai/guides/sweeps) .
 Specify the count as well (in our case, 500).

+### Important Notes for Replication
+The experiments were conducted on a machine with the following specifications:

+- Operating System: Microsoft Windows 11 Home, Version 10.0.22631
+- Processor: 13th Gen Intel(R) Core(TM) i9-13900KF
+- RAM: 32 GB
+- GPU: NVIDIA GeForce RTX 4090
+- Python Version: 3.9.19
+- Dependencies: As listed in requirements.txt

+It is not required to have GPU, nor use multiple cores as in our case, however, please note that the performance can be slower.
+Additionally, with the random seed and the use of parallelization with joblib, the performance may vary slightly on other operating systems due to differences in computational handling or specific library implementations.

+We would also like to point out that for `MultiET`'s model, the SEMF results may vary but should fall within the range provided in the paper when choosing `parallel_type="semf_joblib"` and `n_jobs>1`, even across different runs for the same seed and on the same machine.
+The only way to get the same results is to not parallelize and run the program on a single core, which can significantly slow down the training process.
+See this issue for this topic: https://github.com/scikit-learn/scikit-learn/issues/22303 .
+For `MultiXGBs` and `MultiMLPs` models,  under the same setting, the results will be the same every time, if not very similar.

 ## Directory Structure